yoyo-pan/unifi-rec-test-yoyo-pan/README.md

 4. Style the page to look like *assignment.png*
 4. Write some unit tests for the form to make sure that everything does what it's supposed to do

+* **Please clone the repository.
+Do not fork it.
+Submit a pull request to your own repository with your changes.**
 * **Please make sure that this new page is responsive and works in all browser sizes.**
 * **Please match the comp exactly.
 Pay attention to details.**
 * **Please use [translations](https://angular-translate.github.io/docs/#/guide) for all strings.**